 Mindfulness and Meditation | Reduces anxiety symptoms, helps control emotions, and boosts well-being. |

-Regular Physical Activity | Releases happy hormones, improves mood, and helps with physical anxiety symptoms. |
+Regular Physical Activity | Releases endorphins, improves mood, and alleviates physical anxiety symptoms. |

-Healthy Lifestyle Habits | Supports physical and mental health, helping manage anxiety better. |
+Healthy Lifestyle Habits | Supports overall physical and mental health, aiding in anxiety management. |

 “The key to managing anxiety is to make it a consistent part of your daily life, not just something you do when you’re feeling overwhelmed.
 By developing a routine and embracing healthy habits, you can build a strong foundation for long-term anxiety reduction.”